-In this article, we offer ten tried and true ways to gather a crowd for your business event.
+In this article, we offer 10 tried-and-true ways to gather a crowd for your business event.

 The venue is more than just the area where you plan to host the office function.
 It is also a powerful marketing tool that can help attract a crowd.
 To start, you’ll want to choose a location that’s suitable for the type of event you are hosting.
 For example, an outdoor location or restaurant might work well for a casual team outing, while a banquet room or hotel space would be better for a formal conference.

 Select a location big enough to accommodate your ideal number of guests and then some.
 Then, decorate it in conjunction with the event’s theme and make the place as comfortable and visually pleasant as you can.
 Finally, snap photos of the venue, and market the images on both social and traditional media.
 Pictures say a thousand words so market those that scream “fun,” “comfort,” and “good time.”

 As you promote your primary activities, don’t forget about post-event opportunities.
 For instance, you could have a round table event where participants and speakers can discuss specific topics while enjoying a cup of coffee and some pastries.
 It can also be an after party hosted by one of your sponsors where participants and VIP guests can interact with each other in a less formal setting.
 Post-event activities add more value to your event and encourage clients to learn more about your company or purchase whatever it is you are offering.